-Annnnnnd after a brief respite we’re back to cheesecakes.
+Annnnnnd after a brief respite we’re back to cheesecakes, in the form of easy cheesecake bars!

 Remember a few summers ago when you just couldn’t get away from “Uptown Funk” and you loved it and hated it and wanted to break your radio but couldn’t help singing along every time it came on?